 A tile’s slip resistance is another important rating.
-What the rating is actually called is coefficient of friction, C.O.F.
-This refers to a tile’s natural resistant to slipping and it’s measured by the force required to slide an object across a surface divided by the object’s weight.
-Lower C.O.F. number indicates less friction and the floor will provide less traction.
+What the rating is actually called is coefficient of friction, or C.O.F.
+This refers to a tile’s natural resistance to slipping and it’s measured by the force required to slide an object across a surface divided by the object’s weight.
+A lower C.O.F. number indicates less friction, so the floor will provide less traction.
 A higher C.O.F. number indicate that floor will be less slippery.

 Samples are a must have!
 The color of a tile in our stores compared to your home could be very different because of the difference of lighting.
 It’s always recommended to order samples through your sales associate to give you a better idea and feel of how it will look in your home.

-How Much to Order & When to Order
+How Much Tile to Buy – And When to Order It

-Now that you’ve chosen your tile and know the measurements of your space, it’s time to figure out how much to order.
-Each style of tile comes in different size cases, so it’s important to ask how many square feet are in each case.
-Once you figure that part out, then it’s always recommended to add about 10-20% more to your order.
-This is because it’s not unusual to find some tiles in cases broken or damaged, also it’s worth buying some extra in case any mistakes are made or some are broken during installation.
+Now that you’ve chosen your tile and know the measurements of your space, it’s time to figure out how much tile you need to order.
+Each style of tile comes in different size cases, so it’s important to find out how many square feet are in each case for your chosen tile.
+Once you determine that, then it’s always recommended to add about 10-20% of extra tile to your order.
+This is because it’s not unusual to find some tiles in cases broken or damaged.
+It’s also worth buying some extra in case any mistakes are made or some are broken during installation.

 Now that you’ve gone through and learned about all of these steps, it’s time to stop at one of our 14 locations and begin the fun of tile shopping!